dgraph-io/dgraph-docs/content/installation/kubernetes/monitoring-cluster.md

    the cluster (see [More about Dgraph Zero]({{< relref "/deploy/dgraph-zero" >}})).
 The removed instance will immediately stop running.
 Any further attempts to join the cluster will fail for that instance since it has been removed.
-2. Remove the PersistentVolumeClaim associated with the pod to delete its data.
+2. Remove the PersistentVolumeClaim associated with the Pod to delete its data.
-   This prepares the pod to join with a clean state.
+   This prepares the Pod to join with a clean state.
-3. Restart the pod.
+3. Restart the Pod.
 This will create a new PersistentVolumeClaim to create new data directories.

-When an Alpha pod restarts in a replicated cluster, it will join as a new member of the cluster, be assigned a group and an unused index from Zero, and receive the latest snapshot from the Alpha leader of the group.
+When an Alpha Pod restarts in a replicated cluster, it will join as a new member of the cluster, be assigned a group and an unused index from Zero, and receive the latest snapshot from the Alpha leader of the group.

-When a Zero pod restarts, it must join the existing group with an unused index ID.
+When a Zero Pod restarts, it must join the existing group with an unused index ID.
 You set the index ID with the `--raft` superflag's `idx` option.
 This might require you to update the StatefulSet configuration.